flaviotruzzi/flaviotruzzi.github.io/_posts/2016-03-14-getting-started-with-spark.markdown

 > "A Resilient Distributed Dataset (RDD), the basic abstraction in Spark.
 Represents an immutable, partitioned collection of elements that can be operated on in parallel.
 This class contains the basic operations available on all RDDs, such as map, filter, and persist.
 In addition, org.apache.spark.rdd.PairRDDFunctions contains operations available only on RDDs of key-value pairs, such as groupByKey and join; org.apache.spark.rdd.DoubleRDDFunctions contains operations available only on RDDs of Doubles; and org.apache.spark.rdd.SequenceFileRDDFunctions contains operations available on RDDs that can be saved as SequenceFiles.
 All operations are automatically available on any RDD of the right type (e.g. RDD[(Int, Int)] through implicit."

-We can think the RDD as a distributed collection, which we can actually do something with it.
+We can think of the RDD as a distributed collection.

 With the data in our hands we need to actually process it somehow, for that, let's define a simple tokenizer function, that tokenize by splitting at every space.